gsamokovarov/web-console/README.markdown

 The interactive console executes Ruby code.
 Invoking `instance_variables` and `local_variables` will give you what you want.

-### Why does console only appear on error pages but not when I call it?
+### Why does the console only appear on error pages but not when I call it?

 This can be happening if you are using `Rack::Deflater`.
 Be sure that `WebConsole::Middleware` is used after `Rack::Deflater`.
 The easiest way to do